8mamo10/evaluation_report/README.md

 ### 2. Google Sheets Setup

 1. Create a new Google Spreadsheet
-2. Create the required sheets: Record, Member, Area, Store, Product
+2. Create the required sheets: Record, Member, Area, Store
-3. Populate the Member, Area, Store, and Product sheets with your data
+3. Populate the Member, Area, and Store sheets with your data
 4. Note the spreadsheet ID from the URL

 ### 3. Script Properties Configuration